HenriqueLimas/osagai/docs/src/pages/docs/getting-started/index.md

 ### lifecycles

-This is the module for the custome elements lifecyles like `connectedCallback` and `disconnectedCallback`
+This is the module for the custom elements lifecyles like `connectedCallback` and `disconnectedCallback`

 ```javascript
 import { onConnected, onDisconnected } from 'osagai/lifecycles'